xpack/update-checker-ts/README-MAINTAINER.md

 - <https://www.typescriptlang.org>
 - <https://www.typescriptlang.org/docs/handbook>

-Configured the compiler to produce `node16` files, which means ECMAScript6 with modules, that can be imported by any other project which uses ES6.
+The compiler is configured to produce `es2020` & `node16` files, which means ECMAScript6 with Node.js modules, that can be imported by any other ES6 project via `import`.

 For more details on how to configure `tsconfig.json`, please see: